semgrep/semgrep-vscode/README.md

 brew install semgrep
 ```

 on macOS.
+If you install via brew, you need to take [one extra step](https://docs.brew.sh/FAQ#my-mac-apps-dont-find-homebrew-utilities)
+to let Visual Studio Code find where brew installed semgrep

 For other installation instructions, see the [Semgrep README](https://github.com/returntocorp/semgrep#installation).

 ## Configuration